r-lib/lintr/paper/paper.md

-development environments [@enwiki:1218663830]. `{lintr}` is an open-source package that provides linters for R programming language, which is an interpreted, dynamically-typed programming language [@base2023].
-It is a popular choice for statistical analysis and visualization, and is used by a wide range of researchers and data scientists.
-Therefore, `{lintr}` is a valuable tool for R users to help improve the quality and reliability of their code.
+development environments [@enwiki:1218663830]. `{lintr}` is an open-source package that provides linters for R programming language, which is an interpreted, dynamically-typed programming language [@base2023], and is used by a wide range of researchers and data scientists. `{lintr}` can thus act as a valuable tool for R users to help improve the quality and reliability of their code.

 # Features